juancastillo0/book-notes/thinking_fast_and_slow.md

 ### Sets and Prototypes

-"System 1 represents categories by prototypes or a set of typical exemplars, it deals with averages but poorly with sums".
+> System 1 represents categories by prototypes or a set of typical exemplars.
+It deals with averages, but poorly with sums.

 Experiment: Following an oil spill, participants were asked to say how much they would give to save 2,000, 20,000 or 200,000 birds.
 The groups said 80\$, 78\$, 88\$.
 The number of birds made no difference, they reacted to a prototype.